Training & Co-operatives

 Bertha and CK are very aware of the many needs in remote communities in the Afram Plains.
-A storm can wash away a family's house or an illness which is easily treated on the mainland can become critical when you live hours away from medical care.
+A storm can wash away a family's house (including Bertha and CK's home in 2011) or an illness which is easily treated on the mainland can become critical when you live hours away from medical care.

 Life is fragile in remote places and caring for the vulnerable members of society is the job of the community, a job Bertha takes seriously.

 Mawunyo Fish (Hohoe)

 In 2018, Love Ghana gave a grant to help a new project which was set up by local women in Hohoe to sell smoked fish.
 The aim of the project is to create jobs and use the profits to support themselves, their families, the poor and elderly in their community.
 It has been wonderful to hear recent updates that the project is continuing to be successful.